francescoignaziore/Urban-Dictionary-slang/README.md

 WordsToProbe.csv = all words that contained the word slang in their definition and a denomyn. \
 american.csv = all words that contained the word slang in their definition, but not a denomyn.
 With care, we'll argue that some of these words may be American.

 #### iii) The enriched dataframes with new fields.
-They now have be re-processed.
+They now have to be re-processed.
 American_ud.csv = words that were non-localized and that are supposedly american, after being enriched with fields thumbs_up and written_on (date).\
 WordsInfo.csv = words that were localize, after being enriched with fields thumbs_up and written_on (date).

 #### iv) We process the data and, given that many equal words were posted by many users,  we take the mean posting date for each group.
-They are now able to be fed into pytrend.
+They are now ready to be fed into pytrend.
 WordsToPytrend_nongeo.csv = non localized group\
 WordsToPytrend.csv = Localized group